-There are few things that I enjoy in life more than a good story over a good cup of coffee, and I’m sure I’m not the only one — and that’s the hunch I was betting on when I met with the Black Rifle Coffee Company’s leadership about two months ago in San Antonio.
+There are few things that I enjoy in life more than a good story over a good cup of coffee.
+I’m sure I’m not the only one, or at least that’s the hunch I was betting on when I met with the Black Rifle Coffee Company’s leadership about two months ago in San Antonio.

 I was in town to discuss starting a new publication that would be a significant departure from their regular menu of content.
 Of course, the company already had a blog, and you would find my byline numerous times if you perused the content on there.
 But the blog, in my opinion, didn’t measure up to the other premium content the company regularly produces — or the premium coffee they sell.
 So I told them they should take it down and let me start fresh.

 More specifically, start an online lifestyle magazine.
 One that would feature interesting stories that were thoroughly reported, professionally edited, and accompanied by quality photography and original video content.
 It wouldn’t alienate their existing audience; rather, it would find common ground between them and everyone else who either wasn’t interested in Black Rifle or hadn’t heard of them.

 I was intimidated by the board room filled with 15 or so of the company’s best and brightest (although I think I did a fair job of not letting it show).
 I had no idea how they would receive my pitch; it was ambitious, to say the least.
 I had known most everyone in the room for years, and hell, I’ve even waterboarded the founder and CEO.

 But knowing them as the men and women that they are off-camera is exactly what should make anyone nervous to pitch them.
 They are some of the most creative, driven, and intelligent humans I’ve come across.
 You might not necessarily guess it from the on-camera personas that many know them by, but they’re fiercely competitive and have developed a keen sense for bullshit over the years.
 It’s no surprise that BRCC has gone from scrappy start-up to multi-million dollar company in only a few years.